edwinunger/edwinunger.github.io/_posts/2015-04-03-c9-questions.md

 How do we avoid being torn a new one whenever we post questions online?
 For starters, avoid posting questions.
 This seems counterintuitive, but hear me out.
 There are several steps you should take before even thinking about posting in the cesspools known as online forums.
 <br/>
 <br/>
-1.<strong>Search online</strong>.
+<strong>Search online</strong>.
 This step seems obvious, but I've lost count of how many times I've experienced this scenario: someone asks me a question that they've 'been stuck on forever'.
 I search Google for their exact question.
 More often than not, the answer is right there on the screen.
 I've just done something they could have finished in 10 seconds or less.
 Search is the most powerful tool we have available to us, but we have to use it correctly.
 <br/>
 <br/>
 This can't just be one quick Google search.
 A question that really needs to be answered has to be worded every possible way.
 Use quotes, don't use quotes, use different words, look up synonyms, start from a larger, more generic idea and work down to the more specific answer you're looking for, use multiple sites and see which one sends you in the most useful direction.